Zak Zodiac: WWE (2011)

 On the 11 November 2011 episode of SmackDown, Zodiac, alongside Andy Baker and Tom LaRuffa, appeared in a 3 on 1 handicap match against the Big Show during his feud with Mark Henry, but the trio were defeated.

+All Elite Wrestling / Ring of Honor (2022–2025)

+Bevis made his All Elite Wrestling (AEW) debut at Full Gear, appearing as a spectator in support of his sister Saraya, in her match against Britt Baker.
+He made another appearance as a spectator, with the rest of his family to support Saraya again at All In.
+In December 2023, Bevis, now going by his "Zak Knight" ring name, began to work for AEW and the sister promotion Ring of Honor (ROH), joining Saraya's stable The Outcasts.
+In March 2025, Knight's AEW contract expired and was not renewed, ending his tenure with the promotion.

 Personal life

 Bevis is part of a professional wrestling family.
 Both his mother and father, known as Sweet Saraya and Ricky Knight respectively, are professional wrestlers, as are his siblings, half-brother Roy and his sister Saraya-Jade, who is better known as Paige.
 The family runs the World Association of Wrestling (WAW) promotion based in Norwich.
 In July 2012, Channel 4 produced a documentary about the Knights entitled The Wrestlers: Fighting with My Family.
-The documentary was adapted into a feature film by Stephen Merchant and executive producer Dwayne Johnson, titled Fighting with My Family, with Jack Lowden playing Zak.
+The documentary was adapted into a feature film by Stephen Merchant and executive producer Dwayne Johnson, titled Fighting with My Family, with Jack Lowden playing Zak Bevis, while Bevis himself has a cameo role as a gang lieutenant.
 The film premiered at the Sundance Film Festival in 2019.
 He is married to his childhood sweetheart Courtney, with whom he has three children.